molpopgen/fwdpy11/doc/pages/tstypes.rst

 Under the hood, the data structures representing marginal trees consist of several arrays represening a multiply-linked list allowing traversal up/down/left/right along a marginal tree.
-By convention, the value -1 is taken as a NULL value, signifying that you there are no more nodes in "that" direction along the tree.
+By convention, the value -1 is taken as a NULL value, signifying that there are no more nodes in "that" direction along the tree.

 We can look directly at what theses arrays look like in our tree: